 We teach BSL (British sign language) from Reception to Year 5.
 Year 6 are taught French as an intensive language programme in the Summer term.

 Science is taught using the Hamilton scheme, which uses hands-on investigative science activities to promote a deep understanding of scientific concepts and helps children develop effective methods of scientific enquiry.

-The resource ‘KAPOW’ is used to teach computing, art design, design technology and music in all years.
+The resource ‘KAPOW’ is used to teach computing, art design, design technology, history, geography and music in all years.